HyperAgents/hmas/domains/manufacturing-environments/discover-signifiers/README.md

 - **Signifier**: A perceivable sign/cue that can be interpreted meaningfully by an agent to reveal information about a behavior possibility.
 - **Signifier Exposure**: The state of signifiers being available in the environment.
 - **Signifier Exposing**: The act of making signifiers available in the environment.
-- **Affordance**: A behavior possibility that is a relationship between an ability of an agent and a situation that includes agents and features of the environment.
+- **Affordance**: A behavior possibility that is a relationship between an ability of an agent and a situation that includes agents and features of the environment [Chemero and Turvey, 2007].
 - **Workspace**: see [_Other scenario TBA_]().
 - **Resource Containment**: see [_Other scenario TBA_]().
 - **Artifact**: see [_Other scenario TBA_]().
 - **Agent**: see [_Other scenario TBA_]().
 - **Resource Profile**: see [_Other scenario TBA_]().

+[Chemero and Turvey, 2007] Chemero, A., & Turvey, M. T. (2007).
+Complexity, hypersets, and the ecological perspective on perception-action.
+Biological Theory, 2(1), 23-36.

 ## Recommendation
 - The resource profile of an artifact can expose signifiers which reveal information about behavior possibilities offered by the artifact.